luigifreda/pyslam/README.md

 * *[Xfeat](https://arxiv.org/abs/2404.19174)*
 * *[KeyNetAffNetHardNet](https://github.com/axelBarroso/Key.Net)* (KeyNet detector + AffNet + HardNet descriptor).

-You can find further information in the file [feature_types.py](./feature_types.py).
+For more information, refer to [feature_types.py](./feature_types.py) file.
 Some of the local features consist of a *joint detector-descriptor*.
 You can start playing with the supported local features by taking a look at `test/cv/test_feature_manager.py` and `main_feature_matching.py`.

-In both the scripts `main_vo.py` and `main_slam.py`, you can create your favourite detector-descritor configuration and feed it to the function `feature_tracker_factory()`.
+In both the scripts `main_vo.py` and `main_slam.py`, you can create your preferred detector-descritor configuration and feed it to the function `feature_tracker_factory()`.
 Some ready-to-use configurations are already available in the file [feature_tracker.configs.py](./feature_tracker_configs.py)

 The function `feature_tracker_factory()` can be found in the file `feature_tracker.py`.
 Take a look at the file `feature_manager.py` for further details.